 Pica is the technical term for the disorder which causes animals to eat things that aren’t food.
 Pica manifests in dogs that eat plants, rocks, dirt, golf balls, etc. Basically, anything that isn’t food and can mess with a dog’s digestive tract.
 Although pica is a disorder, there are no indications it is caused by health problems in dogs.
-Even though grass is technically a type of food, it still counts as pica in dogs.
+Even though the grass is technically a type of food, it still counts as a pica in dogs.

 Rest assured, your dog isn’t the only one with a passion for grass.
 Even though it is certainly strange, there is no cause for alarm as it’s just normal dog behavior according to most experts.